Niod Modulating Glucosides…

 What the heck is this new skincare sorcery?

 Modulating glucosides are old friends, like green and rosemary, joined to a glucose module.
-Studies show that together they can reduce inflammation and heal treat inflammatory skin conditions like rosacea.
+Studies show that together they can reduce inflammation and help treat inflammatory skin conditions like rosacea.

 Let’s take a closer look at them: